This action allows you to simultaneously drop a class you're currently registered for and replace it with a different class.

 When You Can Swap

 You may swap classes during:

-After the last day to add a class in the student portal, you need instructor and/or department permission (requirements vary by department) to add a class to your schedule.
-Late adds are typically only approved if the class has space available and you've been attending class regularly.
+After the last day to add a class, you need instructor and/or department permission (requirements vary by department) to add a class to your schedule.
+Late adds are typically only approved if the class has space available and you've been attending it regularly.

 Why You'd Swap

-- The class you're currently enrolled in is full (if you drop your enrolled class and can't get into the replacement class, you'll get shut out of your original class)
+- If you drop a standalone class and can't get into the new class for some reason, you could get shut out of your original class.

 *Note: The new lab or recitation must have seats available.
-If you try to swap your enrolled lab or recitation with one that's closed with a waitlist, you'll lose your place in both the lab or recitation and the lecture.
+If you try to swap your enrolled lab or recitation with one that's closed (with or without a waitlist), you'll lose your place in both the lab or recitation and the lecture.